Path Planning using a One-shot-sampling Skeleton Map: Results

-To evaluate the performance of the model, we used F1-score, see table \ref{tableF1Score}.
-This metric is useful to binary data, where a high accuracy is a poor way to characterize the performance.
-For F1-score the pixel part of the skeleton has a value of zero.
-That means the precision $Prc$ indicates, what proportion of the decoded skeleton is actually part in the target skeleton.
-While the recall $Rcl$ is the fraction of the skeleton that was detected.
-In other words, a low value of recall means that the SkelUnet tends to decode sparse skeletons and a high value in precision means that the SkelUnet tends to decode a branched version of the skeleton.
-Values close to one means that a highest accuracy.
-For the model 1 we obtained the best score with $F1_{0.5}=0.8792$, shown in table \ref{tableF1Score}.
-These are good results if we take as benchmark the results of \cite{Song_2021_ICCV} where the authors present a more extensive auto-encoder model to skeletized images from a dataset with different animal shapes and others forms, the authors report the best performance with a $F1=0.6668$.
-In Figure \ref{fig_comparativeResultsSkeleton}, we show one of the advantages of using a learning-based method for skeletonizing.
-We observe that SkelUnet delete unwanted connection that occurs in diagonals.
-Since we want to use the map skeleton as a planning template, the diagonal connections are not useful because they represent not valid paths, this is very clear in the second row of the Figure \ref{fig_comparativeResultsSkeleton}.
+To evaluate the performance of the model, we used the F1-score (see Table \ref{tableF1Score}).
+This metric is particularly useful for binary data, where accuracy is often a biased indicator of performance due to class imbalance.
+For all the metrics, we consider skeleton pixels as the positive class.
+Thus, the precision ($Prc$) indicates, what proportion of the decoded skeleton is actually part of the target skeleton.
+The recall ($Rcl$) is the fraction of the skeleton that was detected.
+In other words, a low recall value means that SkelUnet tends to decode overly sparse skeletons (missing connections), whereas a low precision value implies that SkelUnet tends to decode a noisy or branched version of the skeleton (containing spurious artifacts).
+Values close to one indicate the highest performance.

+For model 1, we obtained the best score with $F1_{0.5}=0.8792$, as shown in Table \ref{tableF1Score}.
+These are promising results if we take as a baseline the work of \cite{Song_2021_ICCV}, where the authors present a more extensive autoencoder model to skeletonize images containing different animal shapes and others forms; they report a best performance of $F1=0.6668$.
+In Figure \ref{fig_comparativeResultsSkeleton}, we show one of the advantages of using a learning-based method to compute the skeleton.
+We observe that SkelUnet removes unwanted connections that occur in diagonals.
+Since we want to use the skeleton map as a graph, such kind of connections are not useful because they are generated between not connected rooms.
+Such a problem can be observed in the second row of the Figure \ref{fig_comparativeResultsSkeleton}.